 - Make half your plate fruits and vegetables.

 - Look for vegetables that are red, orange, or dark-green.
 Add fruit to meals as part of main or side dishes or as dessert.
-See 10 tips for including vegetables in your day.

 - Make at least half your grains whole grains.

 - To eat more whole grains, substitute a whole-grain product for a refined product—such as eating whole-wheat bread instead of white bread.